datacamp/authoring/docs/diagnostics.md

 | The chapter should have at least 10 exercises.           | warning     |
 | The chapter shouldn't have more than 16 exercises.       | warning     |

----

 ### Exercise

-Following are the recommendations on the exercise level:

 | Message                                                                             | Error level | Applied to exercise type                           |
 |-------------------------------------------------------------------------------------|-------------|----------------------------------------------------|